zombocom/rundoc/test/fixtures/cnb/ruby/what_is_pack_build.md

 > [!NOTE]
 > Skip ahead if you want to run the application first and get into the details later.

-When you run `pack build` with a builder, each shared runs a detection script to determine if it should be eligible to build the application.
+When you run `pack build` with a builder, each buildpack runs a detection script to determine if it should be eligible to build the application.
 In our case the `heroku/ruby` buildpack found a `Gemfile.lock` file and `heroku/nodejs-engine` buildpack found a `package.json` file on disk.
 As a result, both buildpacks have enough information to install Ruby and Node dependencies.
 You can view a list of the buildpacks used in the output above:

 ```
 :::-> $ grep DETECTING -A5 ./build_output.txt